kimseunghyun-kr/ip/docs/README.md

 4. start : date
 5. end : date

-- note that whenever a tasktype update is commenced via in-chat command, the name must also be provided as it was assumed that whenever a tasktype change is made, the name should also be changed
+- note that whenever a tasktype update is commenced via in-chat command, the name must be provided as it was assumed that whenever a tasktype change is made, the name should also be changed
 - note that when tasktype is changed to deadline, due needs to be provided
 - note that when tasktype is changed to event, start and end both needs to be provided

 ### Exiting the Application